-Also, some programs make use of the commercial integer programming solvers Xpress, Cplex and Gurobi, but they are only necessary if all functions of LinTim are desired.
+Some programs make use of integer programming solvers like Xpress, Cplex and Gurobi, but they are only necessary if all functions of LinTim are desired.
 Especially, for each of the planning stages line planning, timetabling and vehicle scheduling there are also algorithms working without a solver installed.
-See the instructions on the respective algorithms for configuring LinTim to use your chosen solver.
-If you want to use them, make sure that the respective paths are set correctly:
+See the instructions of the respective algorithms for configuring LinTim to use your chosen solver and Chapter 6 for a general overview which methods support which solver.
+If you want to use an integer programming solver, make sure to install it using the corresponding documentation and to set the environment variables correctly.
+In the following, we give a short overview which environment variables need to be set for LinTim to find the corresponding solver.
+We suggest adding the below code snippets to your /.bashrc-file (or your equivalent, depending on your used environment), for automatic environment variable setting.

-For Xpress, source the xpvars.sh script.
+Gurobi For Gurobi, the CLASSPATH and LD_LIBRARY_PATH variables need to be set.
 On your machine, this might mean to run